blukatdevelopment/UnchainedWorldsOld/classes/tinkerer.md

 contraptions up and running that is equal to your intelligence modifier.
 During a partial or full rest you may construct and retire contraptions.

+### Repair
+You may spend a short rest repairing one contraption that has run out of uses.
+Once repaired, it has maximum uses again.

 ### Expertise
 Select two general skills that you are proficient with.
 You gain expertise with these skills, and your proficiency bonus is doubled for checks using those skills.

+### Refined Technique
+You have learned extra shortcuts in maintenance and streamlined some of the more finnicky aspects of your contraptions.
+You may now have two additional contraptions active at one time.

+### Advanced Technique
+You have learned extra shortcuts in maintenance and streamlined some of the more finnicky aspects of your contraptions.
+You may now have two contraptions active, plus double your intelligence modifier.

 ## Contraptions